microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 * The resources deployed will be displayed between two double-star lines. **Copy** this and keep it handy for Task #2.

-* The following resources in the resource group name you provided above will be created:
+* Find the resource groups you created in your subscription and you should see the following resources:
   <center><img src="../images/challenge02-fhirhackhl7ingest-resources.png" width="550"></center>

 * To test, send an HL7 message via HL7 over HTTPS: